Client

 About the Project

 In the municipality of Cetkovice in Blansko District, a new childcare group is being built next to the existing kindergarten from 1977.
-The aim of the project is to increase the capacity for preschool childcare in the municipality.
-The construction is financed from European Union funds under the National Recovery Plan, with support from the Ministry of Labour and Social Affairs.
+The project aims to increase the capacity for preschool childcare in the municipality.
+The construction is financed by European Union funds within the National Recovery Plan, supported by the Ministry of Labour and Social Affairs.

 The chosen construction system was modular LGSF construction by Skymax Living.
-The modules were manufactured in our production hall, transported to the site on Monday, April 20, 2026, and installed by mobile crane.
+The modules left our production hall, were transported to the site on Monday, April 20, 2026, and installed by mobile crane.
 The existing kindergarten operated without interruption — no dust, no construction noise, no restrictions for the children next door.

 ±1 mm